0sugo/first/README.md

 To get a local copy up and running, follow these steps.

 ### Prerequisites
 In order to run this project you need:
-Active IDE
-GIT and GITHUB
+- vscode.
+- git.
+- set up an index.html document.

 ### Setup
+Clone this repository to your desired folder:

+Navigate to the  directory where you  want to clone this project in your computer.
 Clone this repository to your desired folder:git clone git@github.com:0sugo/first.git

 ### Install

-cd first
-open the project with your local IDE
+Install this project with this command:
+`$ npm install`

 ### Usage

-To run the project, execute the following command:
+To run the project, execute the following command by opening the vscode with the command `code .`

 ### Run tests